maxibor/anonymap/README.md

 ## Introduction

-Anonymap is a simple nextflow pipeline for trimming, aligning, and aonymizing the sam file to lift off data access restrictions.
+Anonymap is a simple nextflow pipeline for trimming, aligning, and anonymizing the sam file to lift off data access restrictions.

 ## Dependencies
 - [Conda](https://conda.io/en/latest/miniconda.html)